solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_03_Python_Language_Support.md

 ### Cleanup

-The following Azure SDK code will delete the database created in the previous section.
+The following Azure SDK code will delete the database created earlier.
 Alternatively, use the portal or Azure CLI to delete the database.

 ```python
 postgres_client.databases.begin_delete(